This error usually happens in the following situations:

 You are running Genymotion Desktop in a virtual machine

 Genymotion Desktop has been designed to run in a physical environment, not in a virtual machine.
-For this reason, Genymotion Desktop will not work if run in a Windows, Linux or macOS VM.
+For this reason, nested virtualization is not supported and Genymotion Desktop will not work if run in a Windows, Linux or macOS VM.

 For more details, please refer to Can Genymotion Desktop run in a virtual machine?

 Your CPU does not meet Genymotion hardware requirements

 Genymotion needs hardware virtualization to run.
 While almost any recent CPU support this feature, some old and low-end CPUs don't.

 Make sure that your CPU support virtualization.
 See What are Genymotion Desktop requirements?

 Virtualization (VT) is disabled on your host machine

 All modern CPUs support virtualization (VT), but this feature is often disabled by default.